Duke University Libraries: Roy J. Bostock Library

 Bostock Library, named for board of trustees member Roy J. Bostock, opened in the fall of 2005 as part of the University's strategic plan to supplement Duke's libraries.
 It contains 87 study carrels, 517 seats, and 96 computer stations, as well as 72996 ft of shelving for overflow books from Perkins Library as well as for new collections.

 David M. Rubenstein Rare Book & Manuscript Library

-The David M. Rubenstein Rare Book & Manuscript Library holds more than 350,000 rare books, 10,000 manuscript collections, and extensive collections of photography, film, and audio.
-The library was named after board of trustees member and alumn David M. Rubenstein in 2011.
+The David M. Rubenstein Rare Book & Manuscript Library holds more than 350,000 rare books, 10,000 manuscript collections, and extensive collections of photography, film, and audio, as well as a major collection of Confederate imprints.
+The library was named after board of trustees member and alumnus David M. Rubenstein in 2011.

 Divinity School Library

 The Divinity School Library is located next to Perkins Library in the Duke Divinity School.
 It contains 400,000 volumes, as well as various periodicals and other materials to support the study of theology and religion.
-The library is the host institution for the Religion in North Carolina Digitization project, a collaborative digitization project with Wake Forest University and the University of North Carolina at Chapel Hill, due for completion in 2015.
+The library is the host institution for the Religion in North Carolina Digitization project, a collaborative digitization project with Wake Forest University and the University of North Carolina at Chapel Hill.